ruggeri/tech-notes/databases/database-systems-20-parallel-and-distributed-databases.md

       scenarios.
     * But partitions can happen.
 So what use is 3PC?
 * 3PC is meant for stop failures.
+* NB: I think that 3PC is a better version of "replication", where the TM has a slave replica.
+The only thing important that the slave could know is whether the TM decided to commit.
+And 3PC has the TM send that.

 ## Distributed Locking